How is the writing of insurance contracts regulated in your jurisdiction?

 Unlicensed insurers may apply to become eligible to insure risks from insureds in the US states on a surplus lines basis.
 Any surplus lines insurance placements must be done in accordance with applicable laws, including such placements having to be made through a licensed surplus lines broker and with the submission of required filings and payment of surplus lines premium tax for each surplus lines insurance policy.
 However, as a general matter, surplus lines insurance policies are not subject to the broad range of laws and regulations that otherwise apply to insurance contracts, such as the requirement to file premium rates and insurance contract forms with the states for most types of coverages.

 In addition to surplus lines, unlicensed insurers can assume risks from the US states through a few other avenues.
 US insureds generally have the right to go out of their state to directly procure insurance from insurers that are not licensed in their state, subject to the payment of direct procurement taxes in the state of the insured and subject to the insurer not undertaking insurance business activities in the state of the insured.
-Many states also allow “industrial insureds” (which are typically defined in a similar way as “exempt commercial purchasers” discussed above) to buy insurance coverages from unlicensed insurers and have other exemptions for certain lines such as ocean marine.
+About a third of the states also allow “industrial insureds” (which are typically defined in a similar way as “exempt commercial purchasers” discussed above) to buy insurance coverages from unlicensed insurers and have other exemptions for certain lines such as ocean marine.

 Finally, many US states do not require an insurer to hold a license in state in order to undertake reinsurance business within their jurisdiction.
 However, this exemption is found in many variations in the different states, such that it is prudent to consider the specific laws and regulations of a given US state before undertaking reinsurance business activities in that state without a reinsurer license.
 From the perspective of US ceding insurance companies, they are allowed to obtain reinsurance coverages from unlicensed reinsurers.
 However, unlicensed reinsurers must usually post collateral such as in the form of letters of credit or trust accounts satisfying the regulatory requirements for credit for reinsurance in the domiciliary state of the ceding company.

-Unlicensed reinsurers can apply for certain types of status or recognition in the states (such as “accredited reinsurers”, “certified reinsurers”, and reinsurers from certain “reciprocal jurisdictions” including the EU and the UK), for which the qualifications usually depend on factors such as the domiciliary jurisdiction of the reinsurer, its minimum capital and surplus, and its financial ratings.
+Unlicensed reinsurers can apply for certain types of status or recognition in the states (such as “accredited reinsurers,” “certified reinsurers,” and reinsurers from certain “reciprocal jurisdictions” including the EU and the UK), for which the qualifications usually depend on factors such as the domiciliary jurisdiction of the reinsurer, its minimum capital and surplus, and its financial ratings.
 Such status or recognition can mean that the unlicensed reinsurer may not need to post any collateral or may only be required to post a certain percentage of the collateral that an unlicensed reinsurer would otherwise need to post to allow its US ceding companies to receive credit for the reinsurance on their statutory financial statements.

 Is a branch of an overseas insurer, insurance broker and/or other types of market intermediary in your jurisdiction subject to a similar regulatory framework as a locally incorporated entity?

 A US branch of an alien (i.e., non-US) insurer is subject to the similar license requirements, financial and solvency regulation, market conduct rules and other requirements that apply to insurers domiciled in the US.
-Additionally, certain states require alien insurers to hold assets in a trust account at an acceptable US financial institution for the protection and benefit of US policyholders and creditors.
+Additionally, states generally require alien insurers to hold assets in a trust account at an acceptable US financial institution for the protection and benefit of US policyholders and creditors.

 Non-US insurance intermediaries are generally not able to set up US branches and must instead have a US entity to become a licensed insurance producer in the US.